wtraylor/modular_megafauna_model/docs/model.md

 For LPJ-GUESS you will find those aspects in the megafauna doxygen page of the LPJ-GUESS repository.

 \todo
-- Give a general introduction for what use case this model was originally developed.
+- Give a general introduction for what use case this model was originally developed. -> scientific motivation
-- What technical skills are required to work with this model?
-- Provide a simple quickstart guide to get the model running with the example herbivore.
 - Limitations of the model design:
-	+ year length of 365 assumed
 	+ habitats equal size
 	+ After offspring is created no connection to parents ⇒ no lactation, bonding, herding, etc.
 - Explain some design choices: